 RNA has been included in the digital audio broadcasting (DAB) voluntary access channel, which commenced in 2001, on a shared basis, and can be heard Monday to Friday between 7.30am and 12.00 noon, Saturdays 7.30am to 6.00pm, and Sundays 12.00 noon to 6.00pm.

 We are grateful to Bauer Media for this facility, which covers Tayside and North Fife with a population in excess of 400,000.

 Carnoustie relay transmitter added

 Owing to the topography of the countryside, certain residents in Carnoustie experienced difficulty in receiving a clear signal from the Arbroath FM transmitter.
-Ofcom granted permission for a relay transmitter to be sited at Carnoustie High School, and transmissions commenced on 16 December 2014 on 107.5 FM which are audible throughout the Carnoustie area and in parts of Monifieth.
+Ofcom granted permission for a relay transmitter to be sited at Carnoustie High School, and transmissions commenced on 16 December 2014 on 107.5 FM which are audible throughout the Carnoustie area and in parts of East Monifieth.

 Education Radio Project

 The closure of Brechin and Montrose Infirmaries in 2017 instigated the Education Radio Project, unique to British broadcasting.

 Since 1996, we have recruited pupils from Arbroath High and Arbroath Academy to present programmes.

 The Education Radio Project extends this opportunity to all Angus secondary schools by inviting S4 and S5 pupils, in particular, to apply.